elunna/recipes/sauces/buffalo sauce.md

 ## Notes

 Want to kick your heat up a notch?
-Add 1/4 teaspoon cayenne to the mix— more if you’re feeling feisty.
+Add 1/4 tsp cayenne to the mix— more if you’re feeling feisty.
 You can also mix the buffalo sauce into ground beef for a spicy twist on a burger.
 Top